jrebagliatti/techcasestudies/_posts/2017-02-27-EmiratesAirLineCableCar.md

 ### Remote monitoring solution

-To simplfy testing and progress of the project, a temporary customization of the IoT Suite remote monitoring solution was made to present both simulated and real datasets from the different sensors.
-The remote monitoring solution is more sophosticated than is required; in the final customer interface, it will be presented by using Power BI.
+To simplify testing and progress of the project, a temporary customization of the IoT Suite remote monitoring solution was made to present both simulated and real datasets from the different sensors.
+The remote monitoring solution is more sophisticated than is required; in the final customer interface, it will be presented by using Power BI.
 For more information, see [Modification of the Microsoft Azure Remote Monitoring Solution for Emirates Air Line Cable Cars](https://github.com/GregRivo/emiratesairline/tree/develop).

 ## Technical delivery ##